 In industrialised countries, breast cancer is the commonest form of cancer affecting women and also the commonest cause of death in women between the ages of 35 and 55.
 Around 70,000 new cases of breast cancer are recorded in Germany every year.
 Statistically, that means 1 in 8 women in Germany contract breast cancer at some time in their lives.

 The AGO Breast Committee publishes its current official recommendations concerning breast cancer on an annual basis.
 This information is summarised in plain language in the Patient Guide and will help you when discussing the diagnosis and the possible treatment options available at various stages of the disease.
-The guide can be downloaded here.
+The guide can be downloaded here (In German only).